TimalkaK/bowling-kata-TDD/docs/bowling-notes.md

-  bowler knocks down all pins, it is a 'strike' his turn is over -> score = 10 + total of pins knocked down in next two rolls
+  bowler knocks down all pins, it is a 'strike' his turn is over -> score = 10 + total of pins knocked down in next two rolls i.e
+  1(10), -> 'strike'
+  2(2, 1),

+  total score = 10 + 3 = 13

 if
-bowler gets 'strike' or 'spare in the 10th frame, he gets to throw one or two extra balls.
+bowler gets 'strike' or 'spare in the 10th frame, he gets to throw one ball  - 'spare'  or two extra balls - 'strike'.

   if bonus throw knocks all pins down - no more throws